AbdallahAlfawaqa/AbdallahAlfawaqa/README.md

-Hello everyone I've always wanted to become a software engineer, even since I was a little kid.
+Hello everyone I've always wanted to become a software engineer, ever since I was a little kid.
 I have some past experiecne in c,c++,python, and java.
 Some past projects I have are creating a maze for the user to escape out of in C.